Blog

 Energy harvesting, also known as energy scavenging, allows us to capture this energy, convert it to a usable form and direct it to a useful application.

-Challenges to Creating Self-Charging Power Cells
+What are the Challenges to Creating Self-Charging Power Cells?

 Natural and industrial processes like this have always created excess energy, but it occurred in small doses that we were not able to capture and put to use in the past.
 Because the energy typically occurs in small amounts, the technology used to capture it needs to be extremely efficient to get enough power to be useful.
 It also needs to store the energy for long enough so it’s available when needed.